Lazy-Solutions/AdvancedSceneManager/patches/readme.md

 - Fixed removing fade loading screen from standalone.
 - Fixed footer appearing behind review prompt.

+- Fixed issue with opening blacklisted scenes
+- Fixed null ref that happens sometimes when setting active scene for collection

 ## Patches for Advanced Scene Manager

 Patches are partial updates that are too important to have our users wait for.